oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 #### OctAgileInBin

-At each API update, a reduced selection of 10 of the 15 best periods are taken from the import best periods array and used 'as is' without blocking.
+At each API update, a further reduced selection of 10 of the 15 best periods are taken from the import best periods array and used 'as is' without blocking.

 This reduced array is checked for concurrent periods, and a minimal set of on and off time schedules are created.
 For a selection of 10 half-hour periods, this will provide the lowest import cost for five hours during a set tariff 'day'.